ec-jrc/pyStorms/README.md

 * All the people that teach me stuff.

 ## License
-* The project is released under the GPL v3 license.
+* The project is released under the EUPL 1.1 license.

-  This library is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-  This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.